 Words by Quillen

 Quillen is a friend, husband, and dog dad.
 He is a lover of music, horror films, television, and JRPGs from the 90s and early aughts.
 He is a self-described new music junky.
-He has played drums since the mid-90s, most recently in bands called Lawnmower, Congress, and Natural Monuments.
+He has played drums for more than 25 years, most recently in bands called Congress, Lawnmower, and Natural Monuments.
 He is a co-host of the Tell Me All Your Thoughts on Pod podcast, where he gets to wax nostalgic about the music he grew up listening to with two of his absolute greatest buds.
 Here are his top ten albums in descending order.